Warehouse Audit Guide: Types, Areas & Best Practices

 As you can see, there are some similarities between the types and the areas.
 For example, if you wish to audit procedures then you would do well to choose the project management and planning assessment type and/or the organizational assessment.

-Each type of audit addresses a specific issue or set of issues within the supply chain.
-It is important that when you are auditing your warehouse that you choose one route to take and complete that audit first.
-Conducting too many assessments simultaneously may result in manual errors made, a stronger likelihood of disorganized data, or even corrupted or bias information as auditors and members may wish to expedite the process and provide answers to surveys that cater to the wanted result rather than to the information in an effort to speed through it all.
+Each type of audit addresses a specific issue or set of issues within your supply chain.
+When auditing your warehouse, choose one route and complete that audit first.
+Conducting too many assessments simultaneously may result in manual errors made, a stronger likelihood of disorganized data, or even corrupted or biased information as auditors and members may wish to expedite the process and provide answers to surveys that cater to the wanted result rather than to the information in an effort to speed through it all.

 Choose the type of audit you want to run, then select an area or set of likewise tasks to audit...